SamuelOliveiraa/fylo-dark-theme-landing-page-master/README.md

 This challenge is to reproduce this **Fylo dark theme landing page** as close as possible to the original design.

+In this challenge my biggest difficulty was to implement the smooth scrolling of the page with pure JavaScript, in no way I was able to make it work, with that I had to use the Jquery library and only with it I was able to make the scrolling work the way I wanted.
+Email validation I did with pure JavaScript

 ## Technologies Used 🧩